-Sonia Gandhi tests positive for Covid-19, isolates herself
+Sonia Gandhi tests positive for Covid-19

-The Congress chief will, however, appear before the Enforcement Directorate on June 8 in connection to a money laundering case, the party said.
+The Congress chief will, however, appear before the Enforcement Directorate on June 8 in connection with a money laundering case, the party said.

 Congress President Sonia Gandhi has tested positive for coronavirus, the party said on Twitter on Thursday.

 Gandhi developed a mild fever and other coronavirus-related symptoms on Wednesday evening, party spokesperson Randeep Surjewala said.
-Gandhi has isolated herself, the spokesperson added.
+She has isolated herself, the spokesperson added.

 “As a large number of Congressmen and women and well wishers have expressed concern, we want to say that she is fine and recovering,” Surjewala said.
 “We thank everyone for their good wishes.”

-On Wednesday, the Enforcement Directorate had issued summons to the Congress chief and her son, Wayanad MP Rahul Gandhi, to appear before the central agency on June 8 for questioning in an alleged money laundering case.
+On Wednesday, the Enforcement Directorate had issued summons to the Congress chief and her son, Wayanad MP Rahul Gandhi, to appear before the central agency on June 8 for questioning in a money laundering case.

 Surjewala said on Thursday that Gandhi will appear before the agency on June 8.
 “We, at Indian National Congress, shall keep you posted about any future developments,” he added.